 The striking difference in the appearance of the images is caused by the seasonal development of water-ice clouds.
 The earlier (lower right) image is cloud-free, and surface features can clearly be seen – like the small crater in the upper left.
 However, the clouds and haze in the later (upper left) image make it hard to see the surface.
 There are variations in the thickness and spacing of the clouds, just like clouds on Earth.
 On other days when nearby sites were imaged, the cloud cover varied day-to-day, but as the seasons change the trend is more and thicker clouds.

 With the onset of autumn the clouds will gradually cover the area and, just as with autumn on Earth, the Martian day is getting shorter at these high northern latitudes.
 In a few more months this area will settle into winter darkness and be covered in a layer of frost and carbon dioxide snow.

+The Compact Reconnaissance Imaging Spectrometer for Mars (CRISM) is one of six science instruments on NASA's Mars Reconnaissance Orbiter.
+Led by The Johns Hopkins University Applied Physics Laboratory, the CRISM team includes expertise from universities, government agencies and small businesses in the United States and abroad.
 CRISM's mission: Find the spectral fingerprints of aqueous and hydrothermal deposits and map the geology, composition and stratigraphy of surface features.
 The instrument will also watch the seasonal variations in Martian dust and ice aerosols, and water content in surface materials — leading to new understanding of the climate.